 FastCGI mode is known to be a fast and secure way to run PHP on your server...
-FastCGI is also preferred compared to mod_php as it allows websites to execute with the user's permissions (like with suPHP) and as some claim, it's also faster than mod_php.
+FastCGI is also preferred compared to mod_php as it allows websites to execute with the user's permissions (like with suPHP) and as some claim, it's also the fastest from all other PHP builds.

 If you want to re-build your server with FastCGI, you can grab a ready-made profile to upload and use in WHM: http://engintron.com/files/cpanel/engintron.dtd

-Now, assuming you have PHP in FastCGI mode running on your WHM/cPanel (version 11.48+) based server, here are the steps to install APC (APCu to be exact, the newer variant for PHP 5.4+) on your server:
+Now, assuming you have PHP in FastCGI mode running on your WHM/cPanel (version 11.48+) based server, here are the steps to install APCu on your server:

 1. Install packagesLogin via SSH as "root" user on your cPanel server and execute the following commands: